 Were they able to settle things directly with the person in a calm way?
 Could they eventually see things from the other person’s point of view and make the other person understand their own?
 Or did they avoid the confrontation altogether?

-This is an important indicator of just how much of a team player they will be.
+The candidate’s answer is an important indicator of just how much a team player they will be.

 This one deserves a category all its own.
-At the end of your series of questions, once you have a good feel for who the candidate is and what they have to offer, ask if they have any questions.
+At the end of your series of questions, ask if they have any questions once you have a good feel for who the candidate is and what they have to offer.

-Good candidates will usually want a bit more information and asking you a question will show an openness to communicate and a sign of true interest in the position.
+Good candidates will usually want a bit more information, and asking you a question will show an openness to communication and a sign of genuine interest in the position.

-At the end of your interview, you may find yourself with a few great candidates.
+At the end of the interview process, you may find yourself with a few great candidates.
 This is a great problem to have, but you may not know what to do with the ones you don’t end up hiring.